-Getting a business loan in India is easy, but finding the right provider that charges low fee and interest rate, can be a challenge.
-You can always compare offers by NBFCs and banks on websites such as loanbaba.com, and know the best deal for you.
+Getting a business loan in India is easy, but finding the right provider that charges low fees and interest rates, can be a challenge.
+You can always compare offers by NBFCs and banks on websites such as loanbaba.com and know the best deal for you.
 At the same time, you must understand which factors are responsible to affect the cost of your business loan.

 Below, we have discussed the 5 factors that have an impact on your business loan’s cost.

 Business loan interest rates start at 13%.
 This is the rate charged over the principal borrowing amount.
 When repaying the loan, you have to pay both the interest amount and the borrowed principal amount over a period.
 For instance, if you borrow Rs.
 10 lakhs at 13% for 5 years then the interest amount payable will be 1,365,184.
 In this case, the monthly instalment will be Rs.
 22,753.

 Interest rates can vary from one financial institution to another.
 The higher the rate of interest, the greater will be the cost of the loan, and vice-versa.
 There are several government schemes and special deals for the agriculture sector, small and medium-sized enterprises, and women entrepreneurs.
 Here, there is a discount of up to 2% on the standard rate applicable.